Confused about your exam or college applications?

 Why is CAT Important for MBA Admissions?

 National-Level Exam With Over 3000 Participating Institutes Across India

 CAT is a national-level exam and the number of options in terms of colleges accepting its scores is endless.
-Some of the prestigious names include the Indian Institutes of Management (IIMs), which conduct CAT on a rotational basis every year as per the policy, and other top-ranked management institutes such as Faculty of Management Studies (FMS) University of Delhi, Jamnalal Bajaj Institute of Management Studies (JBIMS) University of Mumbai, Xavier School of Management (XLRI) Jamshedpur and Institute of Management Technology (IMT) Ghaziabad.
+Some of the prestigious names include the Indian Institutes of Management (IIMs), which conduct CAT on a rotational basis every year as per the policy, and other top-ranked management institutes such as Faculty of Management Studies (FMS) the University of Delhi, Jamnalal Bajaj Institute of Management Studies (JBIMS) the University of Mumbai, Xavier School of Management (XLRI) Jamshedpur and Institute of Management Technology (IMT) Ghaziabad.

 CAT Participating Colleges Offer Excellent Placement Opportunities